Mithgol/node-webbbs/README.md

 * Fonts in the `paratype` directory are published [by ParaType](http://www.paratype.com/public/) on the terms of [ParaType Free Font Licensing Agreement](http://www.paratype.com/public/pt_openlicense_eng.asp).
 (See the `PT Free Font License*.txt` files in the same folder.)

+* This product uses the JAM(mbp) API — Copyright 1993 Joaquim Homrighausen, Andrew Milner, Mats Birch, Mats Wallin.
+ALL RIGHTS RESERVED.
+(JAM may be used by any developer as long as [its specifications](https://github.com/Mithgol/node-fidonet-jam/blob/master/JAM.txt) are followed exactly.
+JAM may be used free-of-charge by any developer for any purpose, commercially or otherwise.)

 * Node.js modules (installed in the `node_modules` directory) belong to their respective owners.